The staff of Faith United Methodist Church is excited to be serving such a great community of Faith. Please let us know how we can serve you!

-Family: Married to Susan (my Best Friend) and have 1 daughter (Elizabeth Webb - married and thriving in Belton along with our son-in-law, Danny and 2 amazingly wonderful precious grandchildren, Alice and Andrew), 2 stepsons (Nathaniel and Nicholas: Nathaniel is attending SMU and Nic is still at home attending Oak Ridge and 2 dogs (Grace and Toby...thriving crazily is an understatement!)
+Family: Married to Susan (my Best Friend) and have 1 daughter (Elizabeth Webb - married and thriving in Belton along with our son-in-law, Danny and 2 amazingly wonderful precious grandchildren, Alice and Andrew), 2 stepsons (Nathaniel and Nicholas: Nathaniel will be attending U of H beginning this fall and Nic is still at home attending Oak Ridge and 3 dogs (Grace, Toby and Max...thriving crazily is an understatement!)

 Passion in Ministry: Seeing lives be transformed and people get connected/re-connected with God.
 Love to preach as long as it is 1) Biblical; 2) Relevant; 3)Understandable.

 Love to Do When Not at Church: Spending time with family.
 Running.
 Playing Tennis.
 Watching sports and playing fantasy sports.
 Reading.
 Writing.
 Music.
 Spending time with others within our broader community.